Fapse/Mampf/README.md

   + enable scrolling for food calendar - Done
   + switch to client-server structure
   + implement error logging - Done
-  + try out java doc
+  + try out java doc - Done (not neccessary at this point)
   + establish food categories, for use in context menu - Done
   + integrate non-cooking alternatives, like restaurant, visit friends etc. - Done